 - Purchase the complete Expat Arrivals Russia Guide (PDF)

-Moving to Russia may seem like an exciting adventure to some expats.
-Reality may be quite different, and it's important to weigh up the pros and cons when making the decision to move.
+Moving to Russia may seem like an exciting adventure, but the reality may be quite different, so it's important to weigh up the pros and cons when making the decision to move.
 To help expats have a clearer picture, here is a summary of the advantages and disadvantages of living in Russia.

 Accommodation in Russia